 Of the 2,825,000 shares of common stock, par value \$0.01 per share (the "Common Stock"), of The Hain Food Group, Inc. (the "Company") offered hereby (the "Offering"), 2,500,000 shares are being sold by the Company and 325,000 shares are being sold by certain stockholders named herein (the "Selling Stockholders").
 The Company will not receive any of the proceeds from the sale of shares by the Selling Stockholders.
-See "Principal and Selling Stockholders" and "Underwriting."
+See "Principal and Selling Stockholders"

-The Common Stock is traded on the NASDAQ National Market ("NASDAQ") under the symbol "NOSH."
-(On October 31, 1997, the Company's symbol will change to "HAIN".)
-On , 1997, the last reported sales price of the Common Stock as reported by NASDAQ was \$ per share.
+The Common Stock is traded on the NASDAQ National Market ("NASDAQ") under the symbol "HAIN."
+On October 31, 1997, the last reported sales price of the Common Stock as reported by NASDAQ was \$10 3/4 per share.
 See "Price Range of Common Stock and Dividend Policy."